by Susie Hughes

 Next stop the Xray department.
 So armed with a letter and the doc’s phone call to prepare for our arrival, we headed off to the radiologie department.
 A clean, state-of-the art facility in Argeles’ industrial zone.
 After a short wait I was ushered in to the X ray room, had multiple images of nose, neck and face taken.
 A few minutes later, in fact I hadn’t even had time to put my ear rings back in, the dishy doctor arrives to tell me that ‘ce n’est pas grave, mais vous n’ etes pas tres belle’, which in any another circumstances I’d have taken offence at, but roughly translated seem to say ‘nothing was broken but you’re going to look like Shrek for the immediate future’.

 The other bit of paper from the docs was a prescription for every single item in the chemist, fortunately Darren has a people-carrier so we were able to fit it all in.

 Off to the pharmacist, where I was fitted for a surgical collar (think I wore that for about two hours), lotions, potions and pills sufficient to stock a local Boots for a week.
 And again, a combination of Franglais and miming worthy of Marcel Marceau explained how I had to scrub wounds with one potion, disinfect them with another, protect them with a third, take pills against swelling, another set for nausea, another set to counter the side effects of one of the other lots, how to adjust the collar etc etc etc

-Back home to administer liquid anesthetic, discuss the events and finally put the baguette to its proper use.
+Back home to administer liquid aesthetic, discuss the events and finally put the baguette to its proper use.
 My sincere thanks to Darren and Marie for running me around and helping out so much, and to Harry and Russell for sorting out my bike and making me laugh – even when it hurt.